nandabritto/PP5/README.md

 ## Future Features

 1. Paginate Box, Products and Products on boxes list to show the admin user only 20 items per page;
-2. Create a seach feature to management page to make easier find boxes, products and products on boxes;
+2. Create a search feature to the management page to make it easier to find boxes, products and products on boxes;
-3. Store all orders ins a json file to have all data even if boxes or products were deleted;
+3. Store all orders ins a JSON file to have all data even if boxes or products were deleted;
-4. Create a wishlist in user profile;
+4. Create a wishlist in the user profile;
-5. Display all users comments on profile page;
+5. Display all users comments on the profile page;
-6. Only alow user to comment on prduct if they already bought it.
+6. Only allow users to comment on the product if they have already bought it.

 ## Languages Used